1937 Indian provincial elections: Assam

-Bombay
+Bombay Presidency

-In Bombay, the Congress fell just short of gaining half the seats.
+In Bombay, the Congress won 86 out of the 175 seats, falling just short of gaining half the seats.
 However, it was able to draw on the support of some small pro-Congress groups to form a working majority.
-B.G.
-Kher became the first Chief Minister of Bombay.
+After the Congress initially refuse to take power, the governor Michael Knatchbull sworn in Dhanjishah Cooper of the Non-Brahmin party as the Chief Minister of Bombay on 1 April.
+Four months later, the Congress staked claim for government formation and B.G.
+Kher was sworn in.
+The legislatures convened under chairmanship of Ganesh Vasudev Mavalankar (assembly) & Mangaladas Mancharam Pakvasa (council).